|

-This Antonelli keyboard from 1988(?) was technically more modern than the analogue Antonelli 2381, but still was behind its time as it had only 10 preset sounds and analogue percussion although it had already MIDI and a changeable key split point.
+This Antonelli keyboard from 1988 (sound IC date?) was technically more modern than the analogue Antonelli 2381, but still behind its time since it had only 10 preset sounds and analogue percussion although it has already MIDI and a changeable key split point.
 Great is the versatile accompaniment with arpeggio.

-The 4 digit serial number 3321 hints that only quite small quantities of this instrument were built. |
+4 digit serial number 3321 hints that only quite small quantities of this

 The analogue percussion sounds like typical home organ drums.
 There is a fill-in button (labelled "intro break") and instead of the rhythm also a "metronome" can be played, which consists of a knocking base with a tom drum on the 1st step.
 Unfortunately unlike with Antonelli 2381 the metronome here can not be combined with the automatic accompaniments of the rhythms (instead it switches into manual chord mode) and it also doesn't react on rhythm "start stop" and fill-in buttons.
 Interesting is that when "key start" and not "start stop" is pressed, the rhythm plays only so long any key in the accompaniment section is held down.
 It stops by releasing these keys and always restarts the pattern by pressing an accompaniment key.
 This way some weird breakbeat stuff can be played by trilling on the keys.
 With the tempo knob the rhythm tempo can be set very low but not extremely high.
-A bit strange is that the metronome sometimes starts itself when the instrument is not played for some minutes; I am not sure if this is a defect or if it was intended as a battery saving alarm.
-(Like most battery alarms it starts also with AC- adapter.)

 The accompaniment here has a lot of features, those controls have partly odd names.
 E.g. when "bass" is pressed, the lowest note played in the left section of the keyboard is layered with a monophonic bass and this works not only with accompaniment or chord mode, but also with the normal melody voice.
 The bass is a soft and warm organ bass with sustain that sounds quite analogue.
 When "split & chords" is pressed, the left keyboard section plays a different sound that depends on the selected rhythm (also with rhythm off).
 These sounds correspond to the 10 main voice preset sounds except that they contain no vibrato (likely because vibrato is implemented by modulating the clock oscillator); even the sound number corresponds to the rhythm number (i.e. to select the 3rd sound "guitar", select the 3rd rhythm "country").
 The key split also serves the purpose of a "fingered chord" mode; the only main difference is that you can use the full polyphony here.
 When "memory" is pressed, the current chord or key combination in the left section is held after releasing the keys until any new key is pressed.
 To change the key split point, press simultaneously "kbd select" and "transp." together with the intended key.
 (But the split point seems to be still only placeable within the 2nd keyboard octave).
 To enable the single finger chord, as well "O.F.C." as "split & chords" have to be pressed (both LEDs lit).
 To enable the automatic accompaniment, the button "modul." has to be pressed and a rhythm started.
 When "modul." is not pressed, the rhythm is simply combined with the normal manual chord (key split or single finger chord), thus this instrument does not urge you to use the automatic accompaniment but you can still play normal organ chord in the left keyboard section together with a rhythm.
 (Although this technically simple feature should be a matter of course and was available in most early home organs, it exists only in very few modern home keyboards.)
 You can even combine the arpeggio with manual chord play.
 The arpeggio plays a sort of banjo timbre while the chord timbre of the accompaniments depend on the rhythm they belong to.
 (The bass timbre of accompaniments stays always the same.)
 But in comparison to the cute and cheesy sounding Antonelli 2381, the 2495 sounds braver and more establishment- like, not least because the arpeggios of the 2495 are more generic.
 Each accompaniment is formed by a characteristic monophonic bass line and a rather generic arpeggio (both can be switched off), but it does not recognize chords in any way nor does it strum or otherwise melodically re-arrange the held notes from the accompaniment section into a complex pattern, but simply chops these notes rhythmically by the selected rhythm.
 This makes the accompaniments quite boring (the Antonelli 2381 had more complex arpeggios and 2 variations per rhythm), but great is that you can play here instead of chords any weird disharmonic note clusters those get also gated by the accompaniment into a wildly grunting sound.